-Both of these potentially large methane sources are sensitive to climate warming.
-Our project at Taylor Glacier, Antarctica aims to answer the question of how likely it is that these methane sources would contribute large amounts of methane to our atmosphere as warming continues.
-To do this, we are studying ancient air from the last time that the Earth experienced a large global warming: the last deglaciation, which occurred approximately between 18 and 8 thousand years ago.
-CH4 from both hydrates and permafrost would be expected to contain “old” carbon with no or relatively little 14C as compared to other methane sources.
-We are obtaining large samples of ancient air from the old ice of Taylor Glacier to measure 14C of methane and investigate the possible contributions from hydrate and permafrost sources.
+There is also concern that with continued global warming, some natural sources of methane from old carbon reservoirs may become more active, increasing the atmospheric methane concentration and providing a further positive feedback to the warming.
+One of these possible natural sources is methane hydrates, which are widely distributed in ocean sediments.
+The second possible natural source is thawing permafrost.
+Our recent project at Taylor Glacier, Antarctica aimed to answer the question of how likely it is that these sources would contribute large amounts of methane to our atmosphere as warming continues.
+To do this, we studied ancient air from the last time that the Earth experienced a large global warming: the last deglaciation, which occurred approximately between 18 and 8 thousand years ago.
+CH4 from both hydrates and permafrost would be expected to contain old carbon with no or relatively little 14C as compared to other methane sources.
+Our results show that old carbon reservoirs were not important in increasing atmospheric methane during the global warming of the last deglaciation.

 Petrenko, V.V., A.M.
 Smith, E.J.
 Brook, D. Lowe, K. Riedel, G. Brailsford, Q. Hua, H. Schaefer, N. Reeh, R.F.
 Weiss, D. Etheridge, J.P.
 Severinghaus, 2009.
 14CH4 Measurements in Greenland Ice: Investigating Last Glacial Termination CH4 Sources.
 Science 324, 506-508. http://www.sciencemag.org/content/324/5926/506